rfinnie/rdserialtool/README.md

  * Tested under Python 3.6, but should work with 3.4 or later.
  * Linux: Tested fine with both PyBluez (direct) and pyserial (e.g. /dev/rfcomm0 via ```rfcomm bind```), as well as direct USB serial (e.g. /dev/ttyUSB0) on DPS devices.
  * Windows: Tested fine with pyserial (e.g. COM4 as set up automatically by Windows).
 Author could not get PyBluez compiled/installed.
- * MacOS: When using pyserial (e.g. /dev/cu.UM24C-Port as set up automatically by MacOS), writes to the device would succeed (e.g. 0xf2 to rotate the screen), but reads from the device never arrive.
+ * MacOS: When using pyserial (e.g. /dev/cu.UM24C-Port as set up automatically by MacOS), writes to the device would succeed (e.g. 0xf2 to rotate the screen on UM series), but reads from the device never arrive.
 Author could not get PyBluez compiled/installed.

 ## Setup